-- 3. Members who have voted through Remote e-Voting will be eligible to attend the AGM.
-However, they will not be eligible to vote at the AGM. - 4.
-The details of the person who may be contacted for any grievances connected with the facility for e-Voting on the day of the AGM shall be the same person mentioned for Remote e-voting.
+- have not casted their vote on the Resolutions through remote e-Voting and are otherwise not barred from doing so, shall be eligible to vote through e-Voting system in the AGM. - Members who have voted through Remote e-Voting will be eligible to attend the AGM.
+However, they will not be eligible to vote at the AGM. - The details of the person who may be contacted for any grievances connected with the facility for e-Voting on the day of the AGM shall be the same person mentioned for Remote e-voting.